ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Introduction

-Java _virtual threads_ are lightweight threads designed to significantly increase throughput in concurrent applications.
-Previously existing Java threads were based on operating system (OS) threads that proved insufficient to meet the demands of modern concurrency.
+Java _virtual threads_ are lightweight threads designed to increase throughput in concurrent applications.
+Pre-existing Java threads were based on operating system (OS) threads that proved insufficient to meet the demands of modern concurrency.
 Applications such as web servers, databases, or message brokers nowadays must serve millions of concurrent requests, but the OS and therefore the JVM cannot efficiently handle more than a few thousand threads.

 Currently, programmers can either use threads as the units of concurrency and write synchronous blocking code in the thread-per-request model.
-These applications are easy to develop, but they are not scalable, because the number of OS threads is limited.
+These applications are easy to develop, but they are not scalable because the number of OS threads is limited.
 Or, they can use other concurrent models (futures, async/await, coroutines, actors, etc.) that reuse threads without blocking them.
 Such solutions, while showing much better scalability, are much more difficult to write, debug, and understand.

 New lightweight _virtual threads_ managed by the JVM, can be used alongside the existing heavyweight _platform threads_ managed by the OS.
 Programmers can create millions of virtual threads and get similar scalability using much simpler synchronous blocking code.